-Settlement-remains atop ancient Ughtasar’s [Armenian: ught, camel; sar, mountain] 3200-metre high camel-humped peaks can be found residing some 17 ½ kilometres northeast of the city of Sisian.
-Here, perhaps, eight human souls aboard an Ark struck the reef and, after one year and ten days (Genesis 7 & 8), were surrounded by enough land to safely disembark and begin anew.
+Settlement-remains atop ancient Ughtasar’s 3200-metre high camel-humped peaks can be found residing some 17 ½ kilometres northeast of the city of Sisian.
+Here, perhaps, eight souls aboard an Ark struck reef and, after one year and ten days [Genesis 7 & 8], enclosed by enough land, safely disembarked to begin anew.

-The savvy traveller, mindful of Ughtasar’s four-wheel-drive only access, embarks on their journey in July or August, otherwise unique rock carvings are likely to be hidden under snow.
+A savvy traveller, mindful of Ughtasar’s four-wheel-drive only access, embarks in July or August otherwise unique rock carvings remain snow-covered.
 Ughtasar is littered with these ancient goat-letter petroglyphs, stretching for hundreds of kilometres, scattered among two thousand tombs.

-It is plausible that this area of the Ughtasar Petroglyphs—and its immediate surrounds— is where post-flood man, Noah son’s Shem, Ham, and Japheth—“and unto them were sons born after the flood”— called home (Genesis 1:1).
+Plausible, is it, that this area of the Ughtasar Petroglyphs—and its immediate surrounds—corresponds to post-flood man, of which the sons of Noah —Shem, Ham, and Japheth—“and unto them were sons born after the flood”— called home [Genesis 1:1].

-Scrapping timber from the ark and living off the land, these sole inhabitants multiplied before gradually descending the gentle slopes to Zorats Karer (Stone Army) where today can be found Karahunj (Carahunge), commonly referred to as the ‘Armenian Stonehenge’.
+Scrapping timber off the ark and living from the land, these sole inhabitants multiplied, gradually descending gentle slopes to Zorats Karer (Stone Army) where today can be found Karahunj (Carahunge), commonly referred to as ‘Armenian Stonehenge‘.

 2 The sons of Japheth:

-Assyrian armies in 8th century BCE drove Gamir (Genesis 10:3) westward, where they were eventually absorbed into Anatolia.
+Assyrian armies of the 8th century (BCE) drove Gamir (Genesis 10:3) westward were they were eventually absorbed into Anatolia.
 Attacking Esarhaddon (Cicilia), Gomer in turn was attacked and defected to Cappadocia (Turkey).

 - Madai — father of the Medes (Kurds) who settled in the high plateau of Iran, east of Assyria and made Ecbatana (birthplace of Cyrus and Nebuchadnezzar’s wife) their capital